Gradonsky/ElonizatorBot/README.md

 _If you have any problems with 3Commas just hit me up on Instagram :)
-Made with ❤️ for Crypto._
+Made with @Dedzer && ❤️ for Crypto._